sharibeast/printf/README.md

 # ALX PRINTF ASSIGNMENT
 The printf() function prints output to stdout, according to format and other arguments passed to printf().

+The prototype of this function is: int _printf(const char format, ...)

 ## Authors